SOC 101 INTRODUCTION TO SOCIOLOGY (C)*

 SOC 306 THE FAMILY

-The nature and structure of the family as a group and a social institution.
-Cross-cultural, historical and contemporary variations in family structure and interaction.
-Patterns in mate selection, marriage, parenthood and divorce, and their correlations to such variables as income, ethnicity, religion and education (3 credits).
+This course focuses on the nature and structure of the family as a group and a social institution.
+The course also centers around cross-cultural, historical and contemporary variations in family structure and interaction.
+Additionally, the course includes patterns in mate selection, marriage, parenthood and divorce, and their correlations to such variables as income, ethnicity, religion and education (3 credits).

 SOC 307 SOCIAL RESEARCH METHODS

 This course will examine the scientific method both in terms of its abstract structure and the technical details required to carry out research.
 Special emphasis is placed on survey research design as well as the development of a research design to actually be applied in the SOC 416, Senior Seminar.
 Additionally, the class will be a survey class that also provides a comprehensive background of methodological knowledge (3 credits).

 Prerequisite for SOC 416.

 This course focuses on the sociological perspectives on the nature, causes, and treatment of delinquency (3 credits).